Seagrass vs Sisal vs Jute Rugs: What’s The Difference?

 Compared to seagrass, sisal has the advantage of being able to be dyed.
 Sisal rugs can come in bright colours and intricate designs, so you can easily find something to match your home decor perfectly.

-Simone Sisal Flatweave Rug
+Sisal Rubber Back Flatweave Rug

 Sisal rugs have a rougher, hairier texture to jute and seagrass rugs, so make sure to match your sisal rug with timber or cane furniture, indoor plants, and faux fur throw rugs and pillows.
 Alternatively, display your new sisal rug on your deck or outdoor entertainment area - place it under your outdoor dining table and keep the timber deck protected from high traffic in summer.